SmartAudioTools/serializejson/README.rst

-**serializejson**  is a python library for fast serialization and deserialization of python objects in `JSON <http://json.org>`_  designed as a safe,interoperable and human-readable drop-in replacement for the Python `pickle <https://docs.python.org/3/library/pickle.html>`_ package.
+**serializejson**  is a python library for fast serialization and deserialization of python objects in `JSON <http://json.org>`_  designed as a safe, interoperable and human-readable drop-in replacement for the Python `pickle <https://docs.python.org/3/library/pickle.html>`_ package.
 Complex python object hierarchies are serializable, deserializable or updatable, allowing to save or restore complete application state in few lines of code.
 The library is build upon
 `python-rapidjson <https://github.com/python-rapidjson/python-rapidjson>`_,